dell/csm-docs/content/docs/getting-started/installation/helm/modules/authorizationv1.x.md

 - cert-manager, which optionally provides a self-signed certificate to configure the Authorization Ingresses
 - nginx-ingress-controller, which fulfills the Authorization Ingresses

-## Install Container Storage Module Authorization
+## Install Container Storage Modules Authorization

 **Steps**
 1. Create a namespace where you want to install Container Storage ModuleM Authorization.